ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 Before doing any analysis on the generated BAM files (the preferred tools for this can be found [here](../02_Mapping_&_Alignment/02_aligners.md)), it is good practice to check the coverage from each replicate with visualization tools like [SeqMonk](https://www.bioinformatics.babraham.ac.uk/projects/seqmonk/), [IGV](https://igv.org) or the [UCSC browser](https://genome.ucsc.edu).
 This serves as a QC control, where enrichment at expected regions, replicate similarity and whole genome background can be assessed.
 The profile for a good CUT&RUN experiment should show:

-- Sharp, discrete enrichment sites (especially when analyzing transcription factors)
+- Sharp, discrete enrichment sites (especially when analyzing transcription factors).
-- Low background between peaks
+- Low background between peaks.
-- Clear enrichment at known loci (if there is previous data)
+- Clear enrichment at known loci (if there is previous data).
-- Fragment size behavior consistent with biology
+- Fragment size behavior consistent with biology.

 **Important note:** When raw BAM files are viewed, the IgG control may appear to have peaks as tall as the experimental samples.
 This is caused by an artifact of auto-scaling within the browser.
 Because the IgG library contains very few reads, the background noise is zoomed in upon by the software to fill the vertical space of the track.
 Bigwig generation and spike-in normalization must be completed before the true, scaled relationship between the samples can be observed.